Limited Clients. Proven Results.

 For example, a speeding ticket under the Ohio Revised Code is typically a minor misdemeanor.
 This means that a conviction results in a fine and (often) points on your driving record.
 Under many local codes, the penalties for the same offense are considered as a much higher degree misdemeanor.
 These speeding tickets written as higher degree misdemeanors actually expose the you to higher fines and even a potential jail sentence!

 A typical speeding ticket under state law is a minor misdemeanor.
 A state code minor misdemeanor has a maximum fine of $150 and no possibility of jail.
 The local codes that label the same speeding offense as a higher misdemeanor carry more severe penalties, including the possibility of jail.
 For Example:

 Fine up to $250 and a jail sentence up to 30 days.

-Call the Speeding Ticket Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Speeding Ticket Lawyers in Timberlake, Ohio, 44095.
+Call the Speeding Ticket Defense Attorneys at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Speeding Ticket Attorneys in Timberlake, Ohio, 44095.

 It is prima-facie lawful, in the absence of a lower limit declared or established pursuant to this section by the director of transportation or local authorities, for the operator of a motor vehicle, trackless trolley, or streetcar to operate the same at a speed not exceeding the following: